No Content Set

 If the purchase of property will be funded, in part, by a lender, you should have your funding approved in principle at an early stage.
 If you will be borrowing from a new lender, the client on-boarding process can be time-consuming.

-The lender will make a number of deductions from the loan, at the point of drawdown, including the lender's arrangement fee, professional fees etc. so you should ensure that you have sufficient funds in place to meet the balance of the price, plus Stamp Duty (if payable), court fees, legal, surveyor's and accountant's fees.
+The lender will make a number of deductions from the loan, at the point of drawdown, including the lender's arrangement fee and professional fees.
+You should ensure that you have sufficient funds in place to meet the balance of the price, plus stamp duty, court fees, legal, surveyor's and accountant's fees.

 Due diligence

-Your professional advisers will undertake a review of the key details of the property (and the company if appropriate).
+Your professional advisers will undertake a review of the key details of the property (and the company, if appropriate).
 Your lawyers will undertake title checks, a boundary check, lease reviews and searches of the public registry.
-They will also raise enquiries of the seller and the local planning authority, utilities providers and others.
+They will also raise enquiries of the seller and the local planning authority, the parish, utilities providers and others.

-The basic legal position on a property purchase is "Buyer Beware".
-This means that you will be purchasing the property "warts and all" so it is vital that you instruct experienced professionals to undertake detailed due diligence on your behalf.
+The basic legal position on a property purchase is "buyer beware".
+This means that you will be purchasing the property "warts and all" (including all physical defects).
+It is vital that you instruct experienced professionals to undertake detailed due diligence on your behalf.

 Generally speaking, if a defect is discovered after completion, you will have no remedy against the seller.

-If you will be borrowing from a lender, the lender will require a survey and valuation to be carried out.
-If the survey (or the legal investigation) reveals an issue with the property that would affect its value, then the lender will reduce the amount that it is willing to lend.
+If you will be borrowing from a lender, they will require a survey and valuation to be carried out.
+If the survey (or the legal investigation) reveals an issue with the property that would affect its value or marketability, then the lender may reduce the amount that it is willing to lend.

 How we can help